 - blood pressure

 So, as you can imagine, it’s pretty important to keep this system in good working condition.

 Unfortunately, when this internal system is disrupted, or not functioning to its fullest potential, it can lead to problems.
 Some scientists believe that endocannabinoid deficiencies could be partially responsible for many health conditions that respond well to cannabis.
-From depression, to arthritis, to insomnia, to Crohn’s disease and so many more, there are many conditions that can arise from a poorly functioning endocannabinoid system.
+From depression to arthritis, to insomnia, to Crohn’s disease and so many more, there are many conditions that can arise from a poorly functioning endocannabinoid system.

 Luckily, cannabinoids found in the cannabis plant (sometimes called phytocannabinoids to distinguish from endocannabinoids) are incredibly similar to the endocannabinoids that our bodies produce naturally.
 When consumed, these phytocannabinoids act like our natural endocannabinoids and interact directly with our CB1 and CB2 receptors.
 This activates the endocannabinoid system so it can continue to maintain all of its key functions.
-When endocannabinoids are lacking, using cannabis can help to fill in the gaps and keep the endocannabinoid system functioning.
+When endocannabinoids are lacking, using medical marijuana can help to fill in the gaps and keep the endocannabinoid system functioning.

 Cannabinoid Effects and Interactions

 There are over 144 cannabinoids, and they are all different.
 Still, the way that these chemicals are produced often entails a chain of chemical transitions from one cannabinoid to another.

 In other words, some cannabinoids start out as other cannabinoids and then transform in response to conditions like heat, light or oxidation.
 For example, THC begins in the cannabis plant as CBGA—but then transforms into THCA and then into THC.
 If you notice similar names for two different cannabinoids, they are likely part of the same chain of transformations.